rachidsakara/angular-news-application-with-material/README.md

 ![News Application](/screenshots/introduction.PNG?raw=true)

-from different angles
+From different angles

 ![News Application full overview](/screenshots/overview.PNG?raw=true)

 ## Acquiring Free API Key

-Next step is getting a free API key at [News API](https://newsapi.org/) witch will help us make some call request to the server and retrive the news articles.
+Next step is getting a free API key at [News API](https://newsapi.org/) witch will help us make some call requests to the server and retrieve the news articles.

-Once the api key is in your hands, go to `/src/app/news-api.service.ts` and paste it to where it said put “put_your_api_key_here”.
+Once the api key is in your hands, go to `/src/app/news-api.service.ts` and paste it to where it said put “PUT_YOUR_API_KEY_HERE”.

 ## Installing dependencies

 After the downloading the repository head on to the project root folder and run the `npm install` command line.

 ## Development server